Advances in Bayesian random partition models: A comprehensive review: Induced random partitions models

 In other words, at least one element on the right side of the equation must be negative, and correlations are not allowed to vary freely in the range $(-1,1)$.
 Therefore, the sum-to-one constraint for any sub-sequence of the DP induces negative correlations among the probabilities \citep{Aitchison1986}.
+Recently, \cite{ascolani2023nonparametric} have derived a class of dependent nonparametric priors that can induce correlations of any sign, not necessarily negative, between the random probabilities, as well as across samples.

 In more detail, let $(\pi_1(x), \pi_2(x), \pi_3(x))^T$ be a subsequence of a DP.
 By definition, such a vector follows a Dirichlet distribution.
 Consider two values of the covariate, $x_1$ and $x_2$, and suppose the beta variables of the stick-breaking construction are described by the following matrix: